Types of Milk to Meet Your Dietary Needs

 Unsweetened almond milk has half the calories of skim and soy milk which is why it also appeals to those on calorie-restricted diets.
 For an extra five calories per serving I prefer unsweetened vanilla almond milk, but if you have the caloric wiggle room then go for the chocolate almond milk.

 Cashew MilkCashew milk has recently entered the non-dairy milk product scene as a creamy lactose, soy, and gluten-free beverage with even fewer calories than almond milk.
-Like almond milk, cashew milk is produced by soaking cashews in water, grinding these softened cashews with water, and then straining the liquid through a cheese cloth to remove bulk cashew particles.
+Like almond milk, cashew milk is produced by soaking cashews in water, grinding these softened cashews with water, and then straining the liquid through a cheesecloth to remove bulk cashew particles.

 Manufacturers offer milk products made with only cashews as well as blended products combining both cashew and almond milk.
 Regardless of which product you pick, look for unsweetened varieties to minimize empty calories from added sugars.
 One cup of unsweetened and enriched cashew milk contains just 25 calories, 1.01 grams of protein, 1.99 grams of fat, and 1.01 grams of carbohydrates.

-Cashew milk is a great source of calcium as well as good source of vitamin A, D, and E. Both almond milk and cashew milk are unique in that they contain more fat-soluble antioxidant vitamin E than any other milk product.
+Cashew milk is a great source of calcium as well as a good source of vitamin A, D, and E. Both almond milk and cashew milk are unique in that they contain more fat-soluble antioxidant vitamin E than any other milk product.

 Unsurprisingly, cashew milk contains very few calories which means it also has low amounts of protein, fat, and carbohydrates.
 Those looking for a milk product with a complete and good source of protein should avoid cashew milk.
 Cashew milk is an excellent choice for those on lactose, soy, calorie, or cholesterol-restricted diets.

-Rice MilkRice milk is one of the less popular non-dairy milk varieties but that does not mean you shouldn?t try it at least once.
-This milk variety is not typically found in refrigerated section of major grocery chains, but you may have luck finding it in the organic or health foods sections.
+Rice MilkRice milk is one of the less popular non-dairy milk varieties but that does not mean you shouldn't try it at least once.
+This milk variety is not typically found in the refrigerated section of major grocery chains, but you may have luck finding it in the organic or health foods sections.
 Rice milk has virtually zero allergens and is tolerated well by nearly every individual on the planet.
 It contains no soy, lactose, gluten, or nuts.

 One cup of unsweetened and enriched rice milk has 113 calories, 0.67 grams of protein, 2.33 grams of fat, 22.01 grams of carbohydrates, 0.7 grams of fiber, and 12.67 grams of sugar.
 Rice milk is a very good source of calcium and phosphorus as well as a good source of fat-soluble vitamins A and D. The sugar found in rice milk occurs naturally and contains no lactose.

 Based on this macronutrient profile rice milk is not ideal for those looking to consume a dairy product high in protein.
-In terms of calorie content, it's middle-of-the-road which means those looking to gain mass or lose fat could easily incorporate rice milk in to their diet.
+In terms of calorie content, it's middle-of-the-road which means those looking to gain mass or lose fat could easily incorporate rice milk into their diet.

-Since rice milk is high in carbohydrates, I would recommend consuming it pre-, intra-, or post-workout to ensure those carbohydrates are used for recovery and muscle gain rather than fat storage.
+Since rice milk is high in carbohydrates, I would recommend consuming it pre, intra, or post-workout to ensure those carbohydrates are used for recovery and muscle gain rather than fat storage.

 Coconut MilkIn the United States, coconut products have exploded in popularity in the past five years.
 Coconut oil is most commonly used for cooking whereas coconut water is now becoming a go-to choice for post-workout hydration.